 In Outlook, go to your email folder list, and then select Deleted Items.

 Important: If you don't see the Deleted Items folder, but instead see the Trash folder, your account doesn't support recovering an item that's no longer in your Deleted Items folder.

-On the Home menu, select Recover Deleted Items From Server.
+In the Folder menu, select Recover Deleted Items.

-Important: If there is no Recover Deleted Items From Server command on the menu, your account doesn't support recovering an item that's no longer in your Deleted Items folder.
+Important: If there is no Recover Deleted Items command on the menu, your account doesn't support recovering an item that's no longer in your Deleted Items folder.